MEPS - Military Entrance Processing Stations Practice Test

 The number one reason recruits fail or get deferred at MEPS is preventable: undisclosed medical history, missing documents, or physical disqualifiers that could have been addressed before the appointment.
 Your recruiter should conduct a thorough pre-screening interview covering your full medical, legal, and personal history.
 Be completely honest in that interview โ€” your recruiter cannot help you prepare for issues they don't know about, and surprises at MEPS are far harder to navigate than waivers handled in advance.

-On the physical preparation side, make sure you're within height and weight standards for your intended branch before you arrive.
+On the physical preparation side, make sure you're within height and weight at meps for your intended branch before you arrive.
 Body fat percentage is measured if you're near the limit, and being flagged for weight at MEPS delays enlistment until you meet standards โ€” no exceptions.
 Get adequate sleep the two nights before processing, avoid caffeine and excessive sodium to keep blood pressure normal, stay well-hydrated without overhydrating (which can affect urine test results), and avoid strenuous exercise in the 48 hours before your appointment to prevent elevated heart rate readings.

 For the ASVAB portion, preparation is the most controllable variable.
 Review all nine subtests, with particular attention to Arithmetic Reasoning and Mathematics Knowledge if you want to qualify for technical or officer-track programs.
 If you want to maximize your MOS options โ€” particularly for the Navy, Air Force, or technical Army jobs โ€” aim well above the minimum AFQT score for your branch.
 The practice quizzes on this site cover every section of the ASVAB in detail, including realistic paragraph comprehension passages and math problems at the difficulty level you'll encounter in Jacksonville.